 Why is 10’s a little tighter than 12?
 This is because smaller drivers have lower Q because manufacturers usually put larger cones on smaller motors in order to increase SPL or sensitivity.

 Further explanation: The manufacture reduces the power required to work with smaller subs.
 This decreases the stress on the 12 identical materials.
 This allows for more accurate sonic reproduction, but lower volume output with smaller subs.

 This means that 10” subs can be slightly more precise than 12’s subs.
 The 10s will hit faster because it’s smaller.

 Let’s just say the difference is very slight.
 An audiophile will be able to tell the difference.
 You probably won’t notice the difference if you aren’t an audiophile.
 Many people believe that 10” subs don’t sound as tight as 12”, but this is a myth.

 These people make a valid point, as magnets are today too powerful to make much difference.
-This assumes that subwoofers are decent-to-high quality.
+But, this assumes that we are talking about decent to-high quality subwoofers.

 They also prove a point that drivers with high Qts are generally not less tight than drivers with low levels of impairment.

 They do require more internal pressure and larger enclosures to prevent ringing.
 These considerations are crucial for audiophile sound quality.

 You will notice a difference between the 10” and the 12′” subs.
 The 12” driver will produce more bass due to its more cone surface area.

 You won’t be able to tell the difference in size with subwoofers of any quality.